-Ensuring your website’s pages load fast is an important part in creating a positive user experience in SEO.
+Ensuring your website’s pages load quickly creates a positive user experience in SEO.

-Think about it: Great content may not perform optimally if your pages don’t load quickly, as users will bounce back to the SERP and most likely end up on your competitor’s site.
+Great content may not perform optimally if your pages don’t load quickly, as users will bounce back to the SERP and likely end up on your competitor’s site.

-There are many free website speed tools out there — many included in this post — that can help you monitor your page speed (as well as other web performance issues) so you can avoid issues and properly serve your users valuable content.
+Fortunately, there are many free tools and plugins that monitor page speed (as well as other web performance issues) so you can identify and resolve problems to serve your users valuable content.